How to Clean an Area Rug — 4 Easy Steps You Can Take to Revive Your Carpeting

 We'd argue that one of the easiest ways to pull a room together is to throw a stunning rug center-stage and let it take control of the space.
 It's a popular design tactic, forever in the pockets of interior designers.

 However, the only problem with having an area rug on display in a high-traffic living space is the dust that comes with it.
-We find that learning how to clean a rug is an important skill for carpet lovers.
-And understanding how to cater your cleaning process to various types of rugs - like the area variety - is a big help.
+Learning how to clean a rug is an important skill for carpet lovers, and understanding how to cater your cleaning process to various types of rugs — like the area variety — is especially useful.

-Cleaning your rug, especially if you haven't done so in a while, is almost like giving your interior space a fresh look.
-For sometimes, you'll find that the worn-in look is simply the work of the dirt that's accumulated over time - so let's rid our rugs of it and return them to their glory days.
+Cleaning your rug, particularly if it hasn't been cleaned in a while, can even give your interior space a visual refresh.
+Sometimes, you'll find that the worn-in look is simply the work of the dirt that's accumulated over time.
+Here's how to get rid of it and return your rugs to their glory days.

 What You'll Need

 Even the best rugs will eventually need a good cleaning to keep them in fashionable shape.
-To bring your own area rug back to its once-pristine condition, here are a couple of things you'll need.
+To bring your area rug back to its once-pristine condition, here are a couple of things you'll need:

 TOOLS